-The configuration "RF Off Mode > Unchanged" ensures that constant VSWR is maintained if you turn the signal off and on again.

-Noise sensitive applications The parameter "RF OFF Mode > Full Attenuation" sets maximum attenuation and thus suppresses noise when you turn off the RF signal.
+The configuration "RE Off Mode > Unchanged" ensures that constant VSWR is - The configuration "RF Off Mode > Unchanged" ensures that constant VSWR is maintained if you turn the signal off and on again. - Noise sensitive applications The parameter "RF OFF Mode > Full Attenuation" sets maximum attenuation and thus suppresses noise when you turn off the RF signal.